ExistedGit/Dota2Cheat/README.md

   * Tome of Knowledge purchase
   * Redirects spell casts from illusions to the real hero
   * Mana & HP abuse with items like Arcane Boots
+  * AutoDodge for projectiles(can't dodge point-blank, am working on it)

 * Information:
   * ~~Visible by Enemy~~ RIP on 21.02.2023, you shall not be forgotten
   * Roshan — saves his death time and approximates when he will spawn [WIP]